djalbat/xgl/README.md

 ;
 ```
-There is a small change to the coloured square to make it easier to rotate and to support multiple colours:
+There is a small change to the coloured square to make it easier to rotate and to support multiple colours.
+Note the change in coordinates and the extraction of the colour from the `properties` argument, the latter meaning that a `colour` attribute can be added:

 ```js
 const coordinates = [